ruanllima/ML_SentimentAnalysis/README.md

-# Sentiment Analysis with Multiclasses Classification Algorithms
+# Sentiment Analysis with Multiclass Classification Algorithms
 <br>

 ## Technologies and dependencies